Danny’s DNA Discoveries – boletes of the PNW

 Finally, the sometimes difficult to recognize species without conspicuous glandular dots on the stem (there may be a few).
 The ring may or may not be conspicuous.
 Usually not bluing.

-Suillus caerulescens (imitatus var. imitatus) - streaky yellow-brown cap, sometimes fibrillose and possibly even scaly like its sister species S. lakei.
+Suillus caerulescens WA (=S. imitatus var. imitatus) - streaky yellow-brown cap, sometimes fibrillose and possibly even scaly like its sister species S. lakei.
 Pores bruise brown and only the bottom of the stem bruises blue.
 Douglas fir.
 Described from WA.

-Suillus ponderosus (imitatus var. viridescens) - a little darker brown than S. caerulescens, occasional green patches, often bigger and stockier, with yellow-orange slime on the veil when young.
+Suillus ponderosus OR (=S. imitatus var. viridescens) - usually a little darker brown than S. caerulescens, occasional green patches, often bigger and stockier, with yellow-orange slime on the veil when young.
 Douglas fir.
 Described from OR.

-Suillus clintonianus (S. grevillei var. clintonianus) - usually chestnut coloured with a yellow rim and a yellow to chestnut veil, but harder to recognize when the colours fade.
+Suillus clintonianus NY (=S. grevillei var. clintonianus) - usually chestnut coloured with a yellow rim and a yellow to chestnut veil, but harder to recognize when the colours fade.
 Also staining brown, but sometimes blue in the stem base.
+There is often a reticulated pattern of brown spots at the top of the stem from decurrent pores that looks like glandular dots.
 Larch.
 This NY species, also found throughout the PNW, is sometimes considered a variety of the EU S. grevillei, and sometimes distinct.
 We now know that the EU variety is not found here.

-Suillus elbensis ('viscidus'/'laricinus'/'aeruginascens') - the grey Suillus, large pores, Slowly blues.
+Suillus elbensis NY (S. viscidus EU, S. laricinus EU, and S. aeruginascens EU misapplied) - the grey Suillus, large pores, Slowly blues.
 Stem may be reticulated like Boletus.
 Larch.
 This NY species has been called a few incorrect European names in the past, but they are not our species.
-One ID sequence is 3 bp different than some east coast sequences, but even type area east coast sequences vary by as much as 5 bp or more, so we very likely have the same species here.
+East coast sequences vary by as much 1% between themselves, and one ID sequence is about 1% different from those.
+It's likely one species with variable ITS, as nobody has found morphological or ecological differences between the coasts.

-Suillus flavidus (umbonatus/helenae) - yellowish with an umbo (pointed cap).
+Suillus flavidus EU (=S. umbonatus UT/helenae OR) - yellowish with an umbo (pointed cap).
 A brownish stainer.
 Not bluing.
 Large pores, sticky brown sometimes fleeting veil.
 2-needle pine.
-This EU species has some newer synonyms from the west coast, but it appears that they are not distinct genetically in ITS and that the EU species may be found worldwide, although for now it's officially a "complex" of species.
+This EU species has some newer synonyms from the west coast, but it appears that they are not distinct genetically in ITS and that the EU species may be found worldwide.
+Coastal S. helenae may be more slender than montane S. flavidus/umbonatus and may represent a more slender form.
+S. helenae was described without a veil, but the black and white photo of the type collection appears to show that at least one specimen had ample veil material hanging from the cap margin.

 Leccinum - click to expand